-The particulars also are minutely described, and with great feeling, in a letter from his uncle Leicester to Sir Thomas Heneage, quoted in Collins's Memoirs of the Sidnies.
-The tide of national admiration flowed very strong in favour of Sidney, when Mr. Walpole, in speaking of Lord Brooke, appeared to check the current; but the merits of Sidney are sufficient to bear down all opposition.-Instead of joining the elegant author, I have mentioned, in considering Sir Philip Sidney as "an astonishing object of temporary admiration," I am surprized that so judicious an author should ever question so fair a title to universal regard.
-The learning and munisicence, the courage and courtefy of Sidney endeared him to every rank, and he justly challenges the lasting affection of his country from the closing scene of his life, in which heroifm and humanity are so beautifully blended.
-I never can think this accomplished character any ways degraded by his having written a tedious romance (in which however there are many touches of exquisite beauty and spirit) to amuse a most amiable sister, whom he tenderly loved; or by his having threatened an unworthy fervant of his father's with death in a hasty billet, merely to intimidate and deter him from the future commission of an infamous breach of trust, in opening his letters.
+The particulars also are minutely described, and with great feeling, in a letter from his uncle Leicester to Sir Thomas Heneage, quoted in Collins's Memoirs of the Sydnies.
+The tide of national admiration flowed very strong in favour of Sydney, when Mr. Walpole, in speaking of Lord Brooke, appeared to check the current; but the merits of Sydney are sufficient to bear down all opposition.-Instead of joining the elegant author I have mentioned, in confidering Sir Phillip Sydney as " an aftonishing object of temporary admiration," I am surprised that so judicious an author should ever question so fair a title to universal regard.
+The learning and munificence, the courage and courtefy of Sydney endeared him to every rank, and he justly challenges the lasting affection of his country from the closing scene of his life, in which heroism and humanity are so beautifully blended.
+I never can think this accomplished character any ways degraded by his having written a tedious romance in which however there are many touches of exquisite beauty and spirit) to amuse a most amiable fifter, whom he tenderly loved; or by his having threatened an unworthy fervant of his father's with death in a hasty billet, merely to intimidate and deter him from the future commission of an infamous breach of trust in opening his letters.

-NOTE LV.
-VERSE 468.
+NOTE XLIV.
+VERSE 422.

 Th' heroic Daughter of the virtuous More.]
 Margaret, eldest daughter of the celebrated Sir Thomas More.
-The scene which I have proposed for the subject of a picture, is taken from the following pasfage in Ballard:
+The scene which I have proposed for the subject of a picture, is taken from the following passage in Ballard.

-" After Sir Thomas More was beheaded, she took care for the burial of his body in the chapel of St. Peter's ad Vincula, within the precincts of the Tower, and afterwards she procured his corpse to be removed, and buried in the chancel of the church at Chelsea, as Sir Thomas More, in his life-time, had appointed.
+"After Sir Thomas More was beheaded, she took care for the burial burial of his body in the chapel of St. Peter's ad Vincula," within the precincts of the Tower, and afterwards she procured his corpse to be removed and buried in the chancel of the church at Chelfey, as Sir Thomas More, in his life-time, had appointed.
 His head having remained about fourteen days upon London Bridge, and being to be cast into the Thames to make room for others, she bought it.
-For this she was summoned before the council, as the fame author relates, and behaved with the greatest firmness, justifying her conduct upon principles of humanity and filial piety.
-She was, however, imprisoned, but soon released, and dying nine years after her father, at the age of thirty-fix, was buried at St. Dunstan's, in Canterbury.
-The head of her father, which she had preserved with religious veneration, in a box of lead, was, at/her particular request, committed with her to the grave.
-It was feen standing on her coffin in the year 1715, when the vault of the Roper (her husband's) family was opened." ---- See Ballard's Memoirs of learned Ladies, p.
-36. 5
+For this she was summoned before the council, as the same author relates, and behaved with the greatest firmness, justifying her conduct upon principles of humanity and filial piety.
+She was however imprisoned, but soon released, and dying nine years after her father, at the age of thirty-fix, was buried at St. Dunstan's in Canterbury.
+The head of her father, which she had preserved with religious veneration, in a box of lead, was at her particular request committed with her to the grave: it was feen standing on her coffin in the year 1715, when the vault of the Roper, (her husband's) family was opened."-See Ballard's Memoirs of Learned Ladies, p.
+36.